 - 2 tbsp. fresh squeezed lemon juice

-- Rinse fish fillets and pat dry with a paper towel.
+- Preheat oven to 350.
+Rinse fish fillets and pat dry with a paper towel.
 Fit in the baking dish or ceramic dish .

 - Combine melted butter, garlic, cooking wine and lemon juice.
 Pour a few tablespoons into the bottom of your baking dish.

 - Place fish fillets on top of the butter mixture in the baking dish.